nexmo-se/conversation-voice-recording-pub/README.md

 # Conversation Voice Recording

+## Code logic

+1. A Mobile Outbound (MO) call is made to the Vonage Virtual Number (LVN).
+   - Route `/webhooks/answer` creats a Conversation ID via `vonage.conversations.create` function.
+   - The NCCO is configured with the `Conversation Name` and an `eventUrl` to trigger route `/recording` to start/stop recording the conversation.
+The recordings are saved as an MP3 via `voange.files.save` function with the parameters `recording url` and `name`.
+In our case we used timestamp as the name.
+2. Since the recording has started, we can use the `/stopRecordig` route to stop the recording by passing the `Conversation ID`, `stop` action and `event_url` to stop the recording via `vonage.conversations.record` function.
+3. Since the recording has stopped, we can use the `/startRecording` route to start the recording by passing the `Conversation ID`, `start` action and `event_url` to start the recording via  `vonage.conversations.record` function.
+4. Stop the recording when finished recording.
+5. As an added bonus, we've added a `/doneRecording` route which combines all the seperate MP3 recordings together into one file.

+## To Deploy Application

-This application uses Node.js and React.js with usage of Vonage Voice and Conversations API to make and record a conversation with start and stop feature and downloading a final mp3 file.
+This application uses Node.js and React.js with usage of Vonage Voice and Conversations API to make and record a conversation with start and stop feature and downloading a final mp3 file via `rename.js` file.

-## Account Prerequisites
+### Account Prerequisites

 - Vonage Account
 - Vonage Virtual Number
 - Vonage Application with Voice enabled
 - Heroku Account

-## How to use
+### How to use

 You can either clone and run the project locally or deploy the application to Heroku.